NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 Below is a list of common commands for reference.
 We only list basic commands here.
 This is just to flag to you that these commands exist.
 You can google for more detail on any of them.

-* Create a new git repo locally: `git init`.
+* Create a new Git repo locally: `git init`.
 The init command is short for "initialise", it's the command that will do all of the initial setup of a repository.
 The folder needs to actually exist before we can create a new repository with Git.

 * Clone an existing Git Repository: `git clone <url>`.
-Happens only once, when you need to create a local copy of a Gitlab repository.
+Happens only once, when you need to create a local copy of a Git repository.

 * Check whether any files have changed in a repository: `git status`.
 It lists the files you've changed and those you still need to add or commit.
 It displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
 Status output does not show you any information regarding the committed project history.